Cadet Training Officer

 Units: Upon successful completion of the program, the student will receive 35 semester units.

-Uniforms: All participants will be required to wear the Butte College Law Enforcement Academy uniform.
+Uniforms: All participants will be required to wear the California State Parks Academy uniform.
 Details will be provided to those who are accepted into the academy program.

-Required Equipment: Academy recruits are required to have a laptop computer.
-Computer must have WiFi capabilities, be able to open PDF's, and have some type of note taking program.
+Required Equipment: Academy cadets are required to have a laptop computer with WiFi capabilities, the ability to open .pdf files, and have some type of note-taking software.

-Financial Aid: The Butte College Financial Aid office can be reached at (530) 895-2311, and the college's Veterans Office can be reached by calling (530) 895-2566.
-Financial assistance may be available to qualified students.
-A Guide to Financial Aid for the Law Academy.
+Financial Aid: Financial assistance may be available to qualified students.
 Please apply for grants and loans as soon as possible.
 For more information and to apply: http://www.butte.edu/financialaid/

 Housing: There is no housing on campus.
 Neighboring Chico and Oroville communities are approximately a 20-minute commute from the campus.
 There is ample rental housing in these communities.